 A woman of Samaria came to draw water.
 Jesus said to her, "Give Me a drink."
 (John 4:7 KJV)

 Jesus “broke the social rules” by speaking to a woman and a Samaritan in public.
-The interest Jesus shows her resulted in many of her town believing in Him.
+The interest Jesus shows her resulted in many from her town believing in Him.

 Now many Samaritans from that town believed in him because of the report of the woman who testified, “He told me everything I ever did.”
-(John 4:39)
+(John 4:39 NET)

 Guess Who’s Coming to Dinner?